 CTP Mapping Activity Statement Template

-As Partners and FEMA identify specific mapping activities to perform under the Partnership Agreement, they will develop Mapping Activity Statements (MASs) to define the roles and responsibilities of all Partners involved in a study/mapping project.
-FEMA has developed MAS Templates to help Project Teams document the planned activities, roles, and responsibilities for each project.
+As partners and FEMA identify specific mapping activities to perform under the Partnership Agreement, they will develop Mapping Activity Statements (MASs) to define the roles and responsibilities of all partners involved in a study/mapping project.
+FEMA has developed MAS Templates to help Project Teams document the planned activities, roles and responsibilities for each project.

 Estimating the Value of Partner Contributions to Flood Mapping Projects (Blue Book)

-FEMA developed the Blue Book, dated September 2011, to outline the unit cost approach FEMA uses in estimating the value of contributions made by communities, Tribal nations, regional agencies, and State agencies for updated Flood Insurance Rate Map production.
+FEMA developed the Blue Book, dated September 2011, to outline the unit cost approach FEMA uses in estimating the value of contributions made by communities, tribal nations, regional agencies and state agencies for updated Flood Insurance Rate Map production.